-Our taught postgraduate courses allow students to access a range of specialisms & research expertise
+Our taught postgraduate courses allow students to access a range of specialisms and research.

 The links below give further information on each course, including detailed course content, entry requirements and fees:

 The Phillip Wayre Wildlife Trust provide an annual bursary of £5,000 to support a student on the Wildlife Management MSc.